Frank Lampl: Career

 Lampl was born in Brno, Czechoslovakia, into a cultured Jewish land-owning family.
 He was the son of prominent Austrian lawyer Otto Lampl (1887–1934) and his wife, Olga Jelinek Lamplová.
 His mother was murdered in Auschwitz in 1944.
 Lampl was the only member of his immediate family to survive the war.
-He spent his teenage years as a prisoner in the Theresienstadt ghetto and Auschwitz and Dachau Nazi concentration camps, and his first construction job was as a slave labourer on an underground camp in Kaufering auxiliary camp of Dachau.
+He spent his teenage years as a prisoner in the Theresienstadt Ghetto and Auschwitz and Dachau Nazi concentration camps, and his first construction job was as a slave labourer on an underground camp in Kaufering auxiliary camp of Dachau.

-After World War II, Lampl resumed his studies in Brno (Brünn) and inherited property from his murdered family.
-But after the communist takeover he was denounced as a bourgeois undesirable and sentenced to imprisonment in the uranium mines of Jachymov.
+After World War II, Lampl resumed his studies in Brno and inherited property from his murdered family.
+But after the communist takeover he was denounced as a bourgeois undesirable and sentenced to imprisonment in the uranium mines of Jáchymov.
 He married Blanka Kratochvílová, and they had one son.

 Lampl benefited from a general amnesty on Stalin's birthday and was released in 1953 on condition that he take up work in either mining or construction.
 Having tired of mining he returned to construction.
-By 1963 he was managing director of the Pozemni Stavby Zavod Opava state construction company and won a place at Brno University.
+By 1963 he was managing director of the "Pozemní stavby závod Opava" state construction company and won a place at Brno University.

 Unwilling to be caught by a third oppressive regime when the Russian tanks rolled into Prague in 1968, Frank Lampl and his wife left with one suitcase to visit their son Thomas who was studying at Oxford University in England.
 They never returned and at the age of 42, he began his career in construction again.
 He joined the British building firm Bovis in 1971 and, by 1975, led Bovis's first foray overseas enjoying particular success in the Middle East.